Vinandra-Adam-Saputra/PalVoice/README.md

 - Displays a list of products affiliated with Israel
 - Data is stored and managed using Firebase Cloud Firestore
-- Users can search, view details, and share product information
+- Users can view product names and categories
+- Features a search function to find products by name
+- Includes a filtering option to sort products by category

 ### 5. About Us